CraicOverflow89/Krash/readme.md

  - references don't persist with `name = &data["name"]` since moving to experssions
  - need to configure callable arguments to work with byRef
  - trying to use `true` as reference throws parser exception instead of being handled
+ - comments are not currently allowed inside functions

 ### See Also